ACC-Style/PrototypingACCorg/_arches_prototypes/CardiologyCareers.md

 With as many professions as there are in cardiovascular medicine, there is no one pathway to a career in cardiology.
 Explore the information below to get a sense of what steps you can start taking to pursue your dream career!

+### High School and College Students

+The [Young Scholars Program](#) pairs participants with an ACC member mentor for a year of research and education about cardiology and cardiovascular disease.
+This program is designed for those interested in a career in science.

 <div class="bg_acc br_radius c_white color_inherit inherit links_dark p_4 reading-typography">
 <h2 class="text_center br-b_1 br_solid p-b_3 m-b_3">Choose a Pathway</h2>